Whoaa512/starred/README.md

 - [aristocratos/btop](https://github.com/aristocratos/btop) - A monitor of resources
 - [spotify/pedalboard](https://github.com/spotify/pedalboard) - 🎛 🔊 A Python library for working with audio.
 - [facebookexperimental/skybison](https://github.com/facebookexperimental/skybison) - Instagram's experimental performance oriented greenfield implementation of Python.
+- [allanrbo/filesremote](https://github.com/allanrbo/filesremote) - An SSH file manager that lets you edit files like they are local
 - [mlin/sqlite_zstd_vfs](https://github.com/mlin/sqlite_zstd_vfs) - SQLite3 extension for read/write storage compression with Zstandard
 - [facebook/rocksdb](https://github.com/facebook/rocksdb) - A library that provides an embeddable, persistent key-value store for fast storage.
 - [tuplex/tuplex](https://github.com/tuplex/tuplex) - Tuplex is a parallel big data processing framework that runs data science pipelines written in Python at the speed of compiled code.
 Tuplex has similar Python APIs to Apache Spark or Dask, but rather